 Researching the safety of a destination is important, but that doesn’t mean you have to listen to the opinion of everyone who has one.
 I rely on official sources and opinions of frequent travelers with styles like mine.
 There are so many misconceptions about travel that are based on anecdote, not fact.
 For example, Bangkok, Thailand often gets a bad rap, but in the Thong Lor area I stayed, I felt completely safe walking alone at 11PM at night.

 Finally, I’d remind them that it is OK to be a little nervous!
 I still get nervous about some of my adventures.

 I’m deeply inspired by: Stories about overcoming obstacles

 #1 place I love: Anywhere my family is

 #1 place I hate: Anywhere I feel unsafe

 Easiest place to travel solo: Southeast Asia

 Most romantic place in the world is: In bed (even if that bed is a sleeping bag in a tent) with someone I adore.

 My favorite travel quote is: “Travel isn’t always pretty.
 It isn’t always comfortable.
 Sometimes it hurts, it even breaks your heart.
 But that’s okay.
 The journey changes you; it should change you.
 It leaves marks on your memory, on your consciousness, on your heart, and on your body.
 You take something with you.
 Hopefully, you leave something good behind.” – Anthony Bourdain

-Keep up to date with Larissa’s latest adventures and get inspiration for working remotely on her rather awesome travel blog Sort Of Legal.
+Keep up to date with Larissa’s latest adventures and get inspiration for working remotely on her rather awesome travel blog.
 You should probably check out Larissa’s highly artistic (and very fun) shots on instagram too @eclecticadventures